What is the difference between STCW95 and STCW2010?

 Which courses don’t need updating?

 The STCW Personal Safety and Social Responsibilities (PSSR), Security Courses and Medical Courses do not need updating as per the Manila Amendments to the STCW code.
 However on EU member State Flagged vessels the captain or delegated person using type A supplies must receive First Aid update training every five years.
-This is also the case with the smaller vessel categories working commercially under the RYA Yachtmaster, they are required to hold a valid first aid certificate at all times therefore in these cases the STCW Elementary First Aid can be re-attended every five years.
+This is also the case with the smaller vessel categories working commercially under the RYA Yachtmaster, they are required to hold a valid first aid certificate at all times therefore in these cases the STCW Elementary First Aid can be re-attended every five years or upgrade to a higher STCW Medical course like the STCW Medical First Aid course.